-A true climax – metaphorically and literally – is the evening’s closing piece, Maurice Béjart’s Bolero, set to the eponymous and well known music by Maurice Ravel.
-This hypnotic ballet interprets the human climax like no other and leaves audiences as ecstatic as the dancers.
+A true climax – metaphorically and literally – is the evening’s closing piece, Maurice Béjart’s Bolero, set to the eponymous and well-known music by Maurice Ravel.
+This hypnotic ballet interprets the human climax like no other and leaves audiences and performers alike ecstatic.